Vervalle/dropwizard-demo/README.md

 # dropwizard-demo
 Dropwizard Project in which some resources have been implemented coming from distinct on-line tutorials.
-The purpose is cleary to learn how to use the framework.
+The purpose is cleary to learn how to build a simple RESTful web service with Dropwizard..

 ## Echo
 Simply echoes the query parameter echo.